Mattjones444/off-the-beaten-track/readme.md

 The live deployed application can be found deployed on [Heroku](https://off-the-beaten-track-b019d3277c26.herokuapp.com/).

-### ElephantSQL Database
+### PostgresQL Database

-This project uses [ElephantSQL](https://www.elephantsql.com) for the PostgreSQL Database.
+This project uses the Codeinstitues' PostgreSQL for the PostgreSQL Database.

-To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:

-- Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: lunar_glow).
-- Select the **Tiny Turtle (Free)** plan.
-- You can leave the **Tags** blank.
-- Select the **Region** and **Data Center** closest to you.
-- Once created, click on the new database name, where you can view the database URL and Password.

 ### Amazon AWS